Dynatrace/dynatrace-otel-collector/internal/testbed/integration/combinedload/README.md

 a Dynatrace distribution of the OpenTelemetry Collector is deployed on the k8s cluster with configurations as per the Dynatrace documentation page.

-Traces are generated and sent to the Collector, which then exports to the test where the k8s attributes are asserted on the received traces.

 ## Running the tests locally

 To execute the tests locally, follow these steps: